Welcome To Nurture Births

 Birth Complications

-Birth Complications for Expectant Mothers refer to unexpected issues that may arise during pregnancy, labour, or birth, potentially affecting the health of the mother or baby.
+Sometimes your birth Journey changes unexpected issues may arise during pregnancy, labour, or birth, potentially affecting the health of the mother or baby.
 Common complications include:

 - Preterm labour: Labour that begins before 37 weeks of pregnancy.